bencheee/woofdotcom/README.md

 {% endfor %}
 ```

-### 8.2 Media
+### 9.2 Media

   - All images for the website are downloaded from [unsplash](https://unsplash.com/) website with free licence.
 All texts for the posts are taken from [wikipedia](https://en.wikipedia.org/wiki/Main_Page) or from [mojipsi.com](https://www.mojipsi.com/o-blogu/).
-Texts are heavily modified and some of them translated to english using google translate.
+Texts are heavily modified and some of them translated to English using Google translate.
 User profile infos were created using [character generator](https://www.character-generator.org.uk/profile/).
 Dogs for adoption are not real dogs, images are downloaded from [unsplash](https://unsplash.com/) and their biographies from [pet adoption UK website](https://www.petadoptionuk.co.uk/).
 Dog biographies are modified and names of real dogs are changed.

-### 8.3 Acknowledgements
+### 9.3 Acknowledgements

 - My mentor Felipe Souza Alarcon for continuous helpful feedback

 - Tutor support at Code Institute for their support